SURYAP2006/EXP02--Design-Implementation-of-Full-Custom-2-1-MUX-using-Cadence-EDA-Tools/README.md

 Results:
-1. The experiment successfully demonstrated the design and implementation of a 2:1 MUX using Cadence EDA tools.
+1.The experiment successfully demonstrated the design and implementation of a 2:1 MUX using Cadence EDA tools.
-2. The successful verification through schematic, layout, and simulation underscores the effectiveness of using Cadence EDA tools for digital circuit design.
+2.The successful verification through schematic, layout, and simulation underscores the effectiveness of using Cadence EDA tools for digital circuit design.